Course1

 $50.00

-• Author/Instructor: Trevor Riddle
+• Instructor(s): Trevor Riddle

 Presented at 2023 OBA Solo and Small Firm Conference Law Firm Efficiency Overhaul: Optimize Your Technology for Maximum Performance There are many tools available today to automate and optimize your law practice.
 Tulsa attorney Trevor Riddle, who gave two presentations at ABA TECHSHOW 2023, will be teaching us about the technology he uses in his estate planning law practice.
 If you think automation tools are only for large firm lawyers, Riddle wants to introduce you to the tools he uses.
 Presented by: TREVOR RIDDLE Trevor Riddle is the founder of Riddle Law, PLLC, in Tulsa, Oklahoma.
 The firm helps clients prepare for every stage of life through a full menu of estate and business planning services.
 The owner of a small firm and former shareholder in another, Trevor is well acquainted with the issues and obstacles faced by solo and small firm attorneys.
 He has devoted significant time to finding technology-based solutions to these unique challenges.
 Through technology, Trevor has found opportunities to reduce law firm expenses and increase revenue while delivering outstanding client service.
 Trevor is licensed in Oklahoma and Kansas.
 He conducts regular research on legal technology issues and has written and presented on numerous legal technology topics.
 He is an active member of the Oklahoma and Kansas bar associations, the Tulsa County Bar Association, and the ABA’s Law Practice Division and Solo, Small Firm and General Practice Division.
 Since 2018, his peers have selected him as one of the Best Lawyers in America.
 In 2022 and 2023, Best Lawyers in America recognized him as a Lawyer of the Year.
 Trevor is an avid outdoors person.
 He volunteers for several conservation groups and can often be found in the field with his Pudelpointer, Loretta.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.